 - To calculate your pack-year history, multiply the number of years you smoked by the number of packs of cigarettes per day.

-- Our lung patient navigators or technologists will counsel you on the benefits and risks of low-dose lung cancer screening.
-They will also provide you with the resources and materials you need, if you choose, for smoking cessation.
+- Our lung patient navigators or technologists will counsel you on the benefits and risks of lung cancer screening.

-- Even if you have a normal result, so long as you continue to meet the guidelines, it is recommended that you return yearly for your low-dose CT.
+- Even if your exam comes back normal or clear, so long as you continue to meet the guidelines, it is recommended that you return yearly for lung cancer screening.

-- Sometimes, you may have a finding on your low-dose CT that requires you to come back sooner.
+- Sometimes, you may have a spot on your low-dose CT that requires you to come back sooner.
 This does not mean you have lung cancer.